 CPA Certificate vs CPA License

 That being said, most states back in the day had a two-tiered certification process.
-This meant that once you fulfilled the requirements to sit for the exam and you passed it, you were issued a certificate.
+This meant that once you fulfilled the requirements to sit for the uniform CPA exam and you passed it, you were issued a certificate.
 This simply meant that you completed the first step to becoming a CPA, but you weren’t all the way there yet.

 Often candidates still had to complete a lengthy work experience program, additional education requirements, or an ethics exam in order to fulfill the licensure requirements of the state, but they were able to call themselves a CPA in the meantime because they had a certificate.
 Thus, on resumes and job applications, they could indicate that they had passed the exam and were on their way to becoming licensed.